How to measure public relations?

 There are three basic approaches to measuring public relations:

-The traditional measurement methodology is based on marketing logic.
+The traditional measurement method is based on marketing logic.
 Marketing methods focus on media channels, demographic reach, and ad costs.

 Examples of PR measurements: